YanCotta/YanCotta/README.md

 ---

 ## 🚀 Current Focus (2025)
-AI for Science | Research and Development
+AI for Science, Research and Development
 - Advancing AI applications for bioinformatics, genomics, and cognitive AI research
 - Designing AI-powered research assistants that accelerate discovery
 - Specializing in multi-agent AI, AI research automation, and any and all emerging AI technologies